ATLAS-B28/ATLAS-B28/ReadMe.md

   - Gaining technical know-how in DevOps environment by learning AWS, Docker, and Linux.

  ## 🏆 Achievements
-- 🌟 Completed Amazon Jr Devloper Path via Coursera build projects along the way.
+- 🌟 Completed Amazon Jr Devloper Path via Coursera - Learned new skills and practiced existing skills, built several projects along the way.
 - 🌟 Completed AWS course from Udemy - The course comprised of learning and practicing cloud computing concepts & various services of AWS.
 - 🌟 Completed Forage's Cisco Intro to Software Engineering Completion Certificate - Where I developed a React-based front-end application.
 - 🌟 Learnt and Completed DSA Course on Udemy - Here, I learned to solve basic DSA questions and gain knowledge regarding various data structures and algorithms.